GTM members benefits:

 Ray holds a BA in Finance from Southern Methodist University.

-Cory Honeyman is the Associate Director of U.S. Solar at GTM Research with a focus on downstream demand in the US.
+Cory Honeyman is the Director of Solar Research at Wood Mackenzie (previously GTM Research) with a focus on downstream demand in the US.
 He handles primary data collection and analysis for the SEIA/GTM Research U.S. Solar Market Insight reports and covers U.S. utility and commercial project development.
 His prior internship experiences include work in corporate sustainability and carbon markets.
 Cory has a BA in Political Science from the University of Michigan and MS from Columbia University with a concentration in energy and sustainability.

 Abigail Ross Hopper is the President and CEO of the Solar Energy Industries Association, the national trade organization for America's solar energy industries.
 She oversees all of SEIA's activities, including government affairs, research, communications, and industry leadership.

 Before joining SEIA, Abby was the Director of the Department of Interior's Bureau of Ocean Energy Management.
 As the BOEM's second director, she weighed complex and sometimes conflicting factors to achieve balanced federal energy policy.

 She served formerly as the Director of the Maryland Energy Administration (MEA) and has broad experience in the energy sector, including working with a wide variety of stakeholders as well as legal expertise.
 Abby led the MEA from 2012, first as Acting Director and then as Director in June 2013.
 She also served concurrently as Energy Advisor to Maryland Gov. Martin O’Malley since 2010.
 As MEA Director, Abby was pivotal in ensuring the passage of the Maryland Offshore Wind Energy Act of 2013.